AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - School: Miami Dade College
 - Favorite Quote: "I think being able to dive into things head first is a talent in and of itself." - Shinsuke Kita
 - ---
-- Name: Poll Chowdhury
+- Name: Poll
-- School: Wayne State University
+- School: Wayne State
-- Favorite Quote: “You must be the change you wish to see in the world.” – Mahatma Gandhi
+- Favorite Quote: “You must be the change you wish to see in the world.”